At a glance

 These tests will be performed prior to receiving a blood transfusion.
-Where medical treatment requires ongoing transfusions over a period of time the group and screen (and crossmatch) will be repeated every 72 hours in order to reduce the possibility of a transfusion reaction.
+Where medical treatment requires ongoing transfusions over a period of time the blood group antibody screen (and crossmatch) will be repeated every 72 hours in order to reduce the possibility of a transfusion reaction.

 What is being tested?

-A group and screen is a group of tests that includes the ABO and RhD blood groups, a blood group antibody screen and identification of any blood group antibodies present.
+A blood group antibody screen is a group of tests that includes the ABO and RhD blood groups, a blood group antibody screen and identification of any blood group antibodies present.

 Red blood cells have chemical structures (most commonly or ) on the outside surface of the red blood cell.
 These chemical structures usually have a defined function such as determining the shape of the cell or the transport of chemicals into, or out of, the red blood cell.
 In addition, they determine a person’s blood group.

 There are over 200 different blood groups known.
 The most important blood groups are the ABO and the RhD blood groups.
 However other blood groups can also become important.
 There are inherited blood group differences between people.
 When a person is exposed to blood groups that are different to their own the immune system may respond by producing a blood group antibody.
 This is very similar to the way we produce antibodies against germs ( and ).
 The transfusion laboratory performs an antibody screen to detect and identify any blood group antibodies as these can cause transfusion reactions or .